 The play of light on a well polished staircase makes for good conceptual photography.
 The staircase being the subject matter of this picture is that of a mansion once used by the 1st Menteri Besar of the State of Johor, Dato Ja’afar bin Muhammad.

 Located at Bukit Senyum, Johor Bahru, the mansion was built in 1893 and completed in 1896, with the mansion’s design influenced by Matlock Castle as well as Hardwick Hall, both of which are in Derbyshire, England.

-It is today a museum dedicated to the many personalities from the state who has risen to prominence through their contributions in the many and different fields of economics, commerce, fine arts, politics et al.
+It is today a museum dedicated to the many personalities from the State of Johor who have risen to prominence through their contributions in the many and different fields of economics, commerce, fine arts, politics et al.

-(photo credit : Shah Said ; @ all rights reserved)
+Images by Shah Said ; @ all rights reserved ; 2019